Aakash2408/TamatarWala-Online-Veggies-Store/README.md

 ## Buy me a Coffee
 <a href="https://paypal.me/AakashSangwan/20/"><img src="https://www.sonyalooney.com/wp-content/uploads/paypal-donate-button.png" height="60" width="140"></a>
-If  this code helped you  or just feeling generous, consider buying me a Coffee.
+If  any part of this code helped you or just feeling generous, consider buying me a Coffee.
 Cheers!